top of page

 Myth: Trapping controls the spread of disease.

-Truth: Trappers and wildlife managers play on the public's fear of rabies and other diseases by arguing that trapping is necessary to control the spread of disease.
+Truth: Trappers play on the public's fear of rabies and other diseases by arguing that trapping is necessary to control the spread of disease.
 However, the Centers for Disease Control, the National Academy of Sciences, and the World Health Organization, as well as many other scientific, public health, and veterinary organizations, disagree.
-The National Academy of Sciences subcommittee on rabies concluded that, "Persistent trapping or poisoning campaigns as a means to rabies control should be abolished.
+The National Academy of Sciences subcommittee on rabies concluded that, "Persistent trapping or poisoning campaigns as a means to control rabies should be abolished.
 There is no evidence that these costly and politically attractive programs reduce either wildlife reservoirs or rabies incidence."

 Rather, trapping can actually increase spread of disease.
 By removing mature animals who have acquired immunity to disease, trappers make room for newcomers who may not be immune.
-In addition, animals infected with rabies do not eat during the latter stages of the disease, and therefore do not respond to baited traps.
-Hence, traps set in an area infected with rabies will more than likely capture healthy animals rather than infected animals, thereby increasing the likelihood that the disease will spread.

 The most successful attempts to control rabies in wildlife have utilized bait containing oral rabies vaccine, which is fed to wildlife.
 Public funds for trapping programs would be better spent on public education emphasizing prevention of rabies through pet vaccinations, securing garbage cans, not feeding wildlife, etc.